 Use custom or extended file properties in Office and

-PDF documents as match criteria in asset policy rules.
+PDF documents as match criteria in asset policy rules on SaaS Security API.

 For data governance and protection of information,